waelouf/Nanuq/README.md

 ## About

-Nanuq is an open-source application designed to simplify the management of Kafka, Redis, and RabbitMQ for developers.
+Nanuq is an open-source application designed to simplify the management of Kafka, and Redis for developers.
 Instead of relying on command-line interfaces for each server, Nanuq provides a unified, user-friendly interface that streamlines daily tasks.
 Whether you're monitoring queues, managing datasets, or configuring clusters, Nanuq empowers you to handle these critical operations with ease, all from a single UI.

 Built with a focus on usability and efficiency, Nanuq aims to reduce the overhead associated with managing these powerful technologies, allowing developers to focus on building and deploying applications rather than managing infrastructure.